pulumi/workshops/github-aws-cicd-advanced/README.md

 You introduced advanced elements to your continuous infrastructure pipeline to make it more robust.
 In particular, you:

-- Added a Pulumi ESC environment to retrieve dynamic credentials for AWS;
+- Added a Pulumi ESC Environment to retrieve dynamic credentials for AWS;
+- Added GitHub OIDC to effective have a secret-less pipeline;
 - Added policy checks to test your infrastructure for compliance;
 - Added a drift detection cron job to the pipeline; and
 - Configured dedicated cloud environments with Review Stacks.